Maolin-Wei/EC500-Project-Kidney-Localization/README.md

 - Utilize max-min normalization to rescale the intensity values to `[0, 255]`.
 - Resample image and label size to `1024 x 1024 x 3`

+**The data will be rotated 90 degrees counterclockwise when loading during training and evaluation**

 ### Training
 Download [MedSAM model checkpoint](https://drive.google.com/drive/folders/1ETWmi4AiniJeWOt6HAsYgTjYv_fkgzoN) and place it at e.g., `MedSAM/checkpoint/MedSAM/medsam_vit_b.pth`